shelojara/statspout/README.md

 ### MongoDB
 - `mongo.address`: Address of the MongoDB Endpoint.
 Default: `localhost:27017`
+- `mongo.database`: Database for the collection.
+Default: `statspout`
+- `mongo.collection`: Collection for the stats.
+Default: `stats`

 ### Prometheus
 - `prometheus.address`: Address on which the Prometheus HTTP Server will publish metrics.
 Default: `:8080`